 An evening of Turkish rock, folk and traditional fasil (tavern music) from Turkey spans the European and Asian continents and is a bridge culture between east and west.
-Kutsal is an Istanbul rocker with four recordings to her credit who also sings local folk/fasiil songs; Band Twenty7 is a 3-piece world music/rock band based in Los Angeles that plays modern rock with a fusion of ethnic music influences.
+With Kutsal, co-starring Burak Besir.
+Kutsal is an Istanbul rocker with four recordings to her credit who also sings local folk/fasil songs; Band Twenty7 is a 3-piece world music/rock band based in Los Angeles that plays modern rock with a fusion of ethnic music influences.
 The band sings original songs in both English and Turkish and some traditional Turkish cover songs with an added funk rock beat.
 Kutsal and Twenty7 will rock the house with an acoustic concert.
 Tickets are $15 ($18 at the door) and include a complimentary glass of arak (raki).
 Enjoy mezzes and an eclectic menu of Middle Eastern food and drink items in Café Rumi.

 a mural project including life-size portraits of all the greats

 The Levantine Cultural Center has unveiled The HEROES OF THE MIDDLE EAST AND NORTH AFRICA mural initiative, which proposes to create a large mural depicting cultural icons such as Rumi, Khalil Gibran, Fairuz, Naguib Mahfouz and other poets, writers, filmmakers, musicians and artists who are symbols of peace through the arts.